mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/call-ui/swift.md

 callButton.setTitle("Call \(user.callPartnerName)", for: .normal)
 ```

-This will hide the call button for Alice since for this demonstration only Bob will be able to make a call to Alice.
-In a production application the `NCCO` that is returned by your application's answer URL will dynamically return the correct username to avoid this.
-It also creates a logout button in the navigation bar, add the corresponding `logout` function to the end of `CallViewController.swift`
+It sets the title of the view controller and creates a logout button in the navigation bar.
+Add the corresponding `logout` function to the end of `CallViewController.swift`

 ```swift
 class CallViewController: UIViewController {